meg768/mqtt-dispatch/README.md

 # mqtt-dispatch
 This is a dispatcher for MQTT.js [https://www.npmjs.com/package/mqtt] which supports message routing for specific topics.

+You no longer need to parse the topic in the 'message' event from MQTT.js.
+This module makes it easy to listen to specific events in your MQTT tree of events.

-See example below.
+See example below

 ## Example